 Certain needle valve types can be controlled automatically when they are connected to a system.
 To control the closure and opening of the valve as needed, they will either run on timers or react to outside data.
 They are present in a wide variety of engines and gas pipelines.
 This makes it possible for the valve to operate as well as it can for the substance and system for which it is intended, and it also lowers the risk of damage from improper valve action.

 Robust materials like copper and steel are common materials of needle valves, as they are known to be strong and long-lasting - beneficial for most circumstances.
 There are, however, instances where plastic or brass valves are required.

-Needle valves are used in many different systems and applications, often featuring in carburettors.
-Needle Valves can also be found in some water heaters, used to regulate pressure inside a device.
-This can also ensure that the appliance is running at maximum efficiency, without excess water being used.
-In larger scale usage and delivery to numerous consumers, needle valves can be used to regulate delivery of a product and relieve pressure on the systems used to distribute the relevant substances.
+Needle valves are used to regulate the pressure inside a device.
+They can be found in various systems and applications such as carburettors and some water heaters.
+Their use can help to ensure that the appliance is running at maximum efficiency, without excess water or gas being used.
+In larger-scale usage and delivery to numerous consumers, needle valves can be used to regulate the delivery of a product and relieve pressure on the systems used to distribute the relevant substances.

 Needle valves can also be used in vacuum systems, specifically to release a steady, controlled supply of gas without a great amount of pressure.
 The valve allows the supply of gas to be slowed down considerably before being shut off which helps to minimise stress and strain on internal machinery and components.

 There are various types of needle valves to consider for different applications.
 These include: